RanitManik/workshops/Tailwind CSS/README.md

 workshop.
 For more details, visit the [official workshop page](https://frontendmasters.com/courses/tailwind-css/).

 > [!NOTE]
-> This is not the official repository for the SVG Essentials & Animation course.
+> This is not the official repository for the Tailwind CSS course.

 ## Course Review